Bermuda’s Regulatory Leadership in Captive Insurance and Digital Assets

 3. IFRS 17 Compliance:

 Effective 26 February 2025, updates to Bermuda’s Insurance Account Rules will align with IFRS 17, streamlining financial reporting and data consistency.
-This amendment highlights the BMA’s commitment to modernising regulatory standards and supporting the insurance industry’s transition to IFRS 17 compliance.
+This amendment highlights the BMA’s commitment to modernizing regulatory standards and supporting the insurance industry’s transition to IFRS 17 compliance.

 Digital Assets